arv3725/OnlineAds/README.md

 # OnlineAds
 This project is based on ASP.NET core MVC 5.0.
 It is an online portal for user to post and view their advertisements.

-All Codes are in master brach.
+All Codes are in master branch.

 #### Admin Controller functionalities
 1. Sign in 2. signout 3.
 Add categories 4.
 Modify categories 5.
 Delete categories 6.
 View categories 7. view all Ads 8.
 Search ads 9. change status of the ad 10.Search user details